William Pitt, 1st Earl of Chatham: Hanover

 Walpole and Newcastle were now giving the war in Europe a much higher priority than the colonial conflict with Spain in the Americas.
 Prussia and Austria went to war in 1740, with many other European states soon joining in.
 There was a fear that France would launch an invasion of Hanover, which was linked to Britain through the crown of George II.
-To avert this Walpole and Newcastle decided to pay a large subsidy to both Austria and Hanover, in order for them to raise troops and defend themselves.
+To avert this, Walpole and Newcastle decided to pay a large subsidy to both Austria and Hanover, in order for them to raise troops and defend themselves.

-Pitt now launched an attack on such subsidies, playing to widespread anti-Hanoverian feelings in Britain.
+Pitt then launched an attack on such subsidies, playing to widespread anti-Hanoverian feelings in Britain.
 This boosted his popularity with the public, but earned him the lifelong hatred of the King, who was emotionally committed to Hanover, where he had spent the first thirty years of his life.
-In response to Pitt's attacks, the British government decided not to pay a direct subsidy to Hanover, but instead to pass the money indirectly through Austria—a move which was considered more politically acceptable.
-A sizeable Anglo-German army was formed which George II himself led to victory at the Battle of Dettingen in 1743, reducing the immediate threat to Hanover.
+In response to Pitt's attacks, the British government decided not to pay a direct subsidy to Hanover, but instead to pass the money indirectly through Austria—a move that was considered more politically acceptable.
+A sizeable Anglo-German army was formed that George II led to victory at the Battle of Dettingen in 1743, reducing the immediate threat to Hanover.